pivot-access-ltd/bma-offline-docs/backup/vm-host-networking.md

     version: 2
 ```

-3. Apply the configuration with `netplan apply`.
+Apply the new configuration with `netplan apply`.

 <h2 id="heading--maas-bridge-libvirt">Use libvirt to configure a bridge</h2>